TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Memory optimization

+-   Limit resource consumption.
--   Unbound goroutine (saving 1.5GB)
+    -   Limit number of goroutine (saving 1.5GB).
         -   Original creates a new goroutine per channel element received.
         -   Optimized creates a worker pool and lets workers handle channel elements received.
+    -   Limit cache size (saving 600 MB).
+        -   Original uses a map without size limit for caching.
+        -   Optimized uses a LRU cache with size limit.
+-   Reuse memory allocation.
--   Value receiver method for large struct (saving 1 GB)
+    -   Use pointer receiver method for large struct (saving 1 GB).
         -   Original uses value receiver for large struct.
         -   Optimized uses pointer receiver for it.
--   Unbound map and bytes (1333 MB to 500 MB, saving 60%)
+    -   Use byte buffer pool to construct string with high frequency (1333 MB to 500 MB, saving 833 MB, which is 60%).
-    -   Original creates a new map per request and then marshals map to bytes.
+        -   Original creates a byte buffer per new request.
-    -   Optimized writes formatted string to a byte buffer in a pool.
+        -   Optimized creates a byte buffer pool and gets a byte buffer from it per new request.
--   Inefficient string concatenation (saving 300 MB)
+    -   Use string builder to construct string with low frequency (saving 300 MB).
-    -   Original uses string concatenation with `+`.
+        -   Original builds string with `+`.
-    -   Optimized uses `strings.Builder` to reuse memory.
+        -   Optimized builds string with `strings.Builder` to reuse memory.
--   Excessive struct slice capacity
-    -   Original returns a slice with array of excessive capacity size due to capacity growing.
-    -   Optimized returns a slice with array of the exact capacity size.
+    -   Initialize slice with capacity.
--   Unlimited cache size (saving 600 MB)
-    -   Original uses a map without size limit for caching.
+        -   Original uses empty slice without capacity initialization.
-    -   Optimized uses a LRU cache with size limit.
+        -   Original uses empty slice with capacity initialization.
+-   Use generic type instead of interface type.
+    -   Original uses interface type for function parameter, resulting allocation on heap for each interface to concrete type conversion.
+    -   Optimized uses generic type for function parameter, which is resolved at compile time.
--   Infrequent garbage collection
+-   Increase garbage collection frequency.
     -   Original uses the default 100 GCPercent, which triggers garbage collection when heap grows 100%.
     -   Optimized uses 50 GCPercent, which triggers garbage collection when heap grows 50%.